Carole Ann Campbell (1944-2010)

 released as 45 rpm singles (mp3 files below).

-Carole graduated from Van Nuys High School in 1962, having been a class officer and leader of the Song Girl squad.
+Carole graduated from Van Nuys High School in 1962, having been a class officer, leader of the Song Girl squad, and Prom Queen.
 She continued to live with

 her parents in Sherman Oaks for several years afterwards, but her subsequent life was out of the public eye, which was the way